gmc-code/PC-microbit-micropython/docs/classes/pixel_class.rst

             .. tab-item:: Q3

                 Modify the code to use a **brightness** of 1, 3, 5, 7, 9 for each led from left to right.
-DO this by incrementing a counter called **brightness_val**.
+Do this by incrementing a counter called **brightness_val**.

                 .. code-block:: python